TengHu/ActionWeaver/README.md

 ## Orchestration of Actions (Experimental)

-ActionWeaver enables the design of hierarchies and chains of actions by passing in `orch` argument.
+ActionWeaver enables the design of hierarchies and chains of actions by passing in `orch` argument. `orch` is a mapping from actions as keys to values including

+-  a list of actions: if the key action is invoked, LLM will proceed to choose an action from the provided list, or respond with a text message.
+-  an action: after key action is invoked, LLM will invoke the value action.
+-  None: after key action is invoked, LLM will respond with a text message.

 For example, let's say we have actions a1, a2, a3.

 ```python
 client.chat.completions.create(